-Today, I met one of my childhood friends after a long time, and we cherished the days when we were part of our gang of friends.
-It was the moment of rejoicing to me.
-However, not all childhood memories brought happy feelings or moment of rejoice.
-For some, reminiscing about childhood brought nothing but tears and traumatic memories to them.
-Similar kind of childhood experiences was shared to me by one of my students, aged 19, three weeks back when I was conducting educational camps in the central regions of Pakistan.
-Firstly, it is important to know how childhood abuse impacted the adulthood of the abused one.
-A child can be abused either physically/sexual abuse or mentally/neglected by parents.
-When a child been abused or neglected as children, they started to feel wounded, deprived and wronged by those whom they love and trust.
-If these wounds are not healed on time, they continue affecting the child’s subsequent relations.
+Today, I met one of my childhood friends after a long time, and we cherished our childhood memories.
+However, not all childhood memories brought happy feelings or a moment of delight.
+For some, reminiscing childhood brought nothing but tears and traumatic experiences.
+A similar kind of childhood experience was shared by one of my students, aged 19, three weeks back when I was conducting educational camps in the central regions of Pakistan.
+Firstly, it is essential to know how childhood abuse impacted the adulthood of the abused one.
+A child can be manipulated either physically, sexually or mentally neglected by parents or known relative.
+A child who suffers from abuse or neglect, feel wounded and deprived.
+If these wounds do not heal on time, they constantly deteriorate the child’s subsequent relationships.

-Sometimes people overcome their childhood traumatic experiences and start living their happy adult life.
-However, sometimes, the impacts of childhood trauma put a devastating impact on a child’s self-image.
-When my student shares his childhood experience, I started to observe him and found his completely normal and active.
+Sometimes people overcome their childhood traumatic experiences and continue living their happy adult life.
+But, sometimes, the impacts of childhood abuse have a devastating effect on a child’s self-image and confidence.
+When my student shared his childhood experience, I observed that he was completely calm and unpanicked.
 Even he participated so well in the camp that everyone wanted to be in his group.
 No one without knowing his story would say that this child is disturbed from inside.
-According to Andrea Brandt, a California based family and marriage therapist, teenagers and youth who experienced significant trauma as children are more likely to develop victimhood thinking.
+According to Andrea Brandt, a California based family and marriage therapist, teenagers and youth experienced significant trauma as children are more likely to develop victimhood thinking.
 As the name suggests, this state of mind is the belief that one is a victim.
 Adopting this ideology is incredibly dangerous.
 How people perceive themselves impacts their words, choices, careers, opportunities, and relationships.

-According to an article published on Psychological Science, adults who were exposed to childhood trauma are considerably more vulnerable to experiencing depression.
+According to an article published on Psychological Science, adults exposed to childhood trauma are considerably more vulnerable to experiencing depression.
 Unfortunately, depression is not always taken as seriously as it should be.
-However, it is a very real mental health issue with devastating impacts.
+However, it is a genuine mental health issue with devastating impacts.
 Some of the most common symptoms and indicators of depression are as follows: insomnia, drained energy, hopelessness, ongoing sadness, anxiety, lack of appetite, poor concentration, suicidal thoughts/actions, and more.
-In most cases, individuals who are afflicted with the abovementioned symptoms tend to isolate themselves, neglect self-care, slack off work, and alienate others.
+In most cases, individuals afflicted with the abovementioned symptoms tend to isolate themselves, neglect self-care, slack off work, and alienate others.

 How to overcome Childhood Trauma

-Following are two of the remedies which can help adults to overcome their childhood traumatic experiences to avoid its impacts on their present relationship.
+Following are two remedies that can help adults overcome their childhood traumatic experiences to avoid their impacts on their current relationship.
 Source: Better Help

 Self-Care and Self-Reliance